1 Sing the echoes in #1 "Welcome to School"

 All students do the movements towards this person, but stay in their place.

-(or have kids choose a distanced partner - but encourage them to be inclusive!)
+(or have students choose a distanced partner - but encourage them to be inclusive!)

-You might invite kids to discuss what makes a good friend, and how they can be a good friend to others.
+You might invite students to discuss what makes a good friend, and how they can be a good friend to others.